 Meet our Coaching Staff

 We are fortunate to have such a great and knowledgeable coaching staff this year.
 Without our coaches’ hard work, dedication, and efforts, our athletes would not be the same.
-Our line-up of coaches is one of the best in the country today!
-They vary from Olympians and International coaches, to young athletes giving back and mentoring the youth.
-Our coaches bring a variety of experience to Capital Wave and love sharing their passion for water polo with all our athletes and their parents.
+Capital Wave’s line-up of coaches is one of the best in the country to date.
+They vary from Olympians, International, and National coaches, to young athletes giving back and mentoring the youth in our successful Splash Polo program.
+Our coaches bring a tremendous amount of experience to Capital Wave and love sharing their passion for water polo with all our athletes and their parents.
+There is no doubt that Capital Wave has the best staff in the Capital Region.
 We encourage you to review their profiles below.

 Splash Polo Coach